Mera Rab Waris: Soundtrack

 The title song was sung by Sahir Ali Bagga.
 The music was composed by Sahir Ali Bagga and the lyrics were written by Sahir Ali Bagga.

 Reception

 The series received mixed reviews from critics.
 Roha Owais of Daily Times wrote: "It captivated the viewers by its strong story line".

+The drama become a Blockbuster and maintained its position in Top 10 for 19 Consecutive Weeks From Episode 1 to Episode 19 and re-entered in Top 10 From Episode 21 and became the 2nd most Watched Show in Week 39 with the ratings of 12.6.
+The drama started with marvellous TRP ratings of 8.25 and ended with 15.5 TRP and 20.2 Peak ratings.
+The drama achieved highest ever Peak Ratings of 20.2 which was later broken by Mere Paas Tum Ho.